 - Batman: The 1960's TV show.
 In the Back Story to episode "Instant Freeze", Batman turned Dr. Schiml into Mr. Freeze by accidentally knocking a beaker of Instant Freeze on him, which warped his mind and turned him to a life of crime.

-- Buffy the Vampire Slayer: The Trio was created because of Buffy.
-Admittedly, Jonathan (who would have killed himself if it weren't for her, the ungrateful bastard) and Andrew were just in it for the taking over Sunnydale part, but Warren completely was in it for the killing Buffy due to her tracking down the origins of his sexbot April which caused his girlfriend to leave him (what some fans saw as mean, but actually was done in order to save people from his romance and sex slave gone overboard, actually long past his true Moral Event Horizon).
+- The Trio was created because of Buffy.
+Admittedly, Jonathan (who would have killed himself if it weren't for her, the Ungrateful Bastard) and Andrew were just in it for the taking over Sunnydale part, but Warren wanted to kill Buffy due to her tracking down the origins of his sexbot April which caused his girlfriend to leave him (what some fans saw as mean, but actually was done in order to save people from his romance and sex slave gone overboard, actually long past his true Moral Event Horizon).
 Over time he becomes worse and worse, going from jerkass to evil Jerkass to homicidal evil Jerkass to murdering evil Jerkass to his S8 appearance as a genocidal skinless Jerkass.

 - Warren is both on the creating and created side, really.
 He attempts to murder Buffy and accidentally kills Tara, sending Willow, one of the most powerful witches in existence, into a Roaring Rampage of Revenge that including Warren being flayed alive.
 However, Warren survived the skinning due to another witch, Amy, who had turned evil out of jealousy for Willow having so much power without having to work at it (so Amy's another example).
 Warren then changed his hatred for Buffy into hatred for Willow.

-- In Angel, we have Holtz, who wants Angel dead for what he did as Angelus, killing the man's family and forcing him to dust his own daughter.
+- We have Holtz, who wants Angel dead for what he did as Angelus, killing the man's family and forcing him to dust his own daughter.

 - Angel, having spent 200 years as a psychopathic murderer, has a few of these, usually vampires he sired, who either want revenge, or Angelus back killing.
-For example, Drusilla, Spike (sired by Drusilla, but Angelus taught him how to be evil), Penn (from Somnambulist) and Sam Lawson (from Why We Fight).
+(Most of his human enemies from that era are of course long dead either by his own hand or by old age; Holtz is the exception as he was brought to the modern era via Time Travel.)
+For example, Drusilla (Angelus visited upon her every mental torment he could devise, ending up with...well, a pretty deranged supervillainess, all told), Spike (sired by Drusilla, but Angelus taught him how to be evil), Penn (from Somnambulist) and Sam Lawson (from Why We Fight).
 James from Heartthrob is a special case - while Angel didn't sire him (at least, it's never said), he tries to kill Angel and Cordelia because Angel stakes his One True Love.
-There's also Lindsey McDonald, who was introduced as a Amoral Attorney, but for whom Angel makes their battles personal when Angel chops off his hand and the end of Season One.
+There's also Lindsey McDonald, who was introduced as a Amoral Attorney, but for whom Angel makes their battles personal when Angel chops off his hand at the end of Season One.

-- Spike has created at least one villain: Dana, from the Angel episode "Damage".
+- Spike has created at least one villain: Dana, from the episode "Damage".
 This one is albeit only indirectly Spike's fault.
-Dana was kidnapped as a little girl by a human pychopath, implying sexual assault.
+Dana was kidnapped as a little girl by a human psychopath, implying sexual assault.
 Later in life, Dana's Slayer visions (allowing her to have psychic dreams and access to the memories of former Slayers) activate.
 Since Spike has chased around and killed two Slayers he's in a lot of the Slayer memories, leading Dana's damaged mind to substitute him for her actual childhood abuser.
-When it was all done he even mused in the hypocrisy of trying to tell her "I've done a lot of horrible things, just not to you."
+When it was all done he even hypocritically told her "I've done a lot of horrible things, just not to you."

 - Buffy unknowingly created Angelus, season 2's Big Bad, and he never tired of reminding her about it.